RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 ## Activity Checklist { .check }

 + Another way of animating the spaceship is to tell it to move a small amount (say 4 steps), lots of times.
-Delete the `glide` {.blockblue} block from your code, by right-clicking on the block and clicking 'delete'.
+Delete the `glide` {.blockmotion} block from your code, by right-clicking on the block and clicking 'delete'.
 You can also delete code by dragging it off the script area, back into the code blocks area.

 + Once you've removed your code, and this code instead: